SOC 2 vs ISO 27001: What’s the Difference and Which Standard Do You Need?

 What is SOC 2?

-SOC 2 is a security and compliance standard created by the American Institute of Certified Public Accountants (AICPA).
+Systems and Organization Controls 2 (SOC 2) is a security and compliance standard created by the American Institute of Certified Public Accountants (AICPA).
 This framework specifies how organizations should protect customer data from unauthorized access, cybersecurity incidents, and other vulnerabilities.

 A SOC 2 report attests to the operating effectiveness of an organization’s security protocols and helps establish trust between service providers and their customers.